metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 - looking for the missing image files - osrc, etc.
 - brought those images in.
 - change of title: Operative ethnographies and large numbers
+- found the code for the powerlaw diagram and the image.
+Would be nice to include that code, but at the moment, I'm just using the svg until I can reconstruct it.
+- knitting has gone ok, as has RMarkdown, but bookdown is not good.
+Leaving that for the moment as it only affects the fig references.